pjlantz/findings/helpdesk.md

 </protected_extensions>
 ```

 `phar` files seem to be executed by the web server and PHP using default settings in the environment where this was tested on.
+Much like the scenario described with the Help Desk extension, the risk lies in extensions enabling such files to be uploaded and executed.

 A recommendation for hardening a Magento instance is therefore to add `<phar>phar</phar>` to this list, and then refreshing the cache in the Magento2 administrative interface in order to complete the addition of `phar` files to the list of disallowed extensions.
 Again, this can be verified by adding downloadable products and trying to upload a `phar` file and it will now instead provide with an error about disallowed file type.